jackhou66/device_Borrow_platform/README.md

 environment:
   sdk: ^3.5.3

+server.js              as  middle  for communicatiing Database and UI software developing platform    Android  studio

 # Dependencies specify other packages that your package needs in order to work.
 # To automatically upgrade your package dependencies to the latest versions
 # consider running flutter pub upgrade --major-versions.
 Alternatively,